Skip to main content

 • Application Security Standards: With compliance to OWASP ASVS 3.0, Mercans ensures rigorous security in its applications, safeguarding against cybersecurity threats.

-• Social Security Compliance: Understanding New Zealand’s social security requirements, Mercans ensures employee benefits and contributions comply fully with local standards, helping businesses provide robust and compliant benefits packages.
+• Social Security Compliance: Understanding New Zealand’s payroll tax, KiwiSaver, ACC, ESCT, and FBT requirements, Mercans helps ensure employee-related deductions and contributions comply with local standards.

 By offering a blend of local expertise, regulatory compliance, and scalable solutions, Mercans stands out as a leading choice for Employer of Record services in New Zealand.